yessycrown/t4ds/_posts/2023-04-12-data-wrangling.md

 project `T4DS-Workshop-2023`.
 Then use
 `File -> New File -> R Script` (or `Ctrl+Shift+N`) to create a new R script.
 Use `File -> Save` to save the file.
 You'll be prompted to enter a file name.
-Use `session-2`.
+Use `R-Intro`.

-Throughout this tutorial, we will add code to session-2.R.
+Throughout this tutorial, we will add code to R-Intro.R.
 Be sure to use `Ctrl+S` to save as you go!

 ---